 Beak and Skiff History

-First Generation, George Skiff and Andrew Beak planted apple seeds in 1911.
+First Generation, George Skiff and Andrew Beak, planted apple seeds in 1911.
 Third Generation, Marshall Skiff, added the popular U-Pick.
-Fifth Generation, Eddie Brennan (whose mother, Debbie, is a Skiff), now manages the 1911 Distillery and Cidery, and has eyes trained on a wedding business and upgrading the 1911 Store and Tasting Room for year round events.
+Fifth Generation, Eddie Brennan (whose mother, Debbie, is a Skiff), now manages the 1911 Distillery and Cidery, books live music in the Tasting Room, and gets well known bands to perform on property in the warmer months for the Summer Concert Series.

 Sure, you can jump on a hayride out to the orchards, and try sips of distilled beverages before buying.
 But also, grab a quick meal at the Café and Bakery (those cider donuts!
 Or fantastic Apple Pie), and purchase orchard related knickknacks in the General Store.
 And of course you can bypass the “picking” completely and gather up a bushel any of 20 varieties of just-picked apples in the Apple Barn.